-Last year, while I was in office at OMCAR we release this blog on civil rights in action within the real estate industry.
-In respect for Martin Luther King, Jr. Day we wanted to re-post where we stand on the Fair Housing Act and civil rights within our industry.
+When Showcase owner Valerie Dailey was in office at the Ocala Marion County Association of REALTORs®, she penned this article on civil rights in action within the real estate industry to appear in the Ocala Star Banner.
+To celebrate and honor Martin Luther King, Jr. Day, we want to remind our friends, neighbors, and clients where we stand on the Fair Housing Act and civil rights within our industry.

 On Martin Luther King, Jr. Day, we re-affirm the values of equality, diversity, and tolerance that make this country great.
 We celebrate justice and the memory of all people who have striven for freedom and equality, especially those who participated in the historic Civil Rights Movement.
 Martin Luther King, Jr. Day is also a day to reflect on the monumental accomplishments of that Movement, accomplishments that altered the fabric of American society forever.
 Arguably the greatest feat of the Civil Rights Movement was the passage of the Civil Rights Act of 1968 that outlawed discrimination based on race, color, religion, sex, or national origin—but what many people don’t know is that the Civil Rights Act is composed of several enforcement mechanisms that apply to almost every conceivable aspect of public life.
 One of these, the Fair Housing Act, is directed at the real estate industry.